idris-lang/Idris-dev/docs/st/introduction.rst

 =======

-This tutorial starts (:ref:`introst`) by describing how to manipulate individual states, introduce a data type ``STrans`` for describing stateful functions, and ``ST`` which describes top level state transitions.
+This tutorial starts (:ref:`introst`) by describing how to manipulate individual states, introduces a data type ``STrans`` for describing stateful functions, and ``ST`` which describes top level state transitions.
 Next (:ref:`smstypes`) it describes how to represent state machines in types, and how to define *interfaces* for describing stateful systems.